jalley64/C2ShiningC/README.md

 - Trading draft picks is allowed during the startup draft.
 - The first time a team misses a pick, I will pause the draft until they are able to draft.
 - If a team misses their pick again, then the best available player based on Fantrax ranking will be selected.
+- College draft is 15 rounds long
+- Fantrax will not let you go past the roster limit, so any picks that will put you over the 45 man limit will result in a skipped pick.
+- Players are expected to cut down BEFORE the draft so that they know how many picks that they will have.
+Do not cut more than the number of picks that you have or you will be rolling into the season short on players.

 <br><br>